feldera/feldera/docs/tutorials/basics/part1.md

 see how our SQL program can be instantiated with any of these data sources, or even multiple data sources connected to the same table.

-Finally, note the `'materialized' = 'true'` attribute on the `VENDOR` table.
+Finally, note the `'materialized' = 'true'` attribute on the tables.
 This annotation instructs Feldera to store the entire contents of the table, so that the user can browse it at any time.

 ## Step 2.
 Write queries